nik-1207/key-logger/README.md

 Just you have to change email id's and path to keylogger generated text file.
 This will send the keylogger generated text file to the recivers email id .
 ## How to convert python file to .exe
+1.run your python setup
+2.click modify tjen click checkbox pip
+3.on cmd run following command 'auto-py-to-exe'
+4.do tne need ful things
+  your exe is ready
+# for full software contact nikhil.mohan_cs18@gla.ac.in
 ## Developers
 # Decoders society
  Head developers : Nikhil Mohan